DNNs, Dataset Statistics, and Correlation Functions: Introduction

-Classic SLT considers the general problem of finding bounds on the expected error on the test set (the structural risk) for functions selected on the basis of a training set.
-In particular, consider a function $f({\bf x}) = {\bf y}$ where ${\bf x}={x_i}$ are the input pixelated images and ${\bf y}={y_i}$ are category labels assigned to the images (cats, dogs, chairs \ldots).
+Classic SLT\footnote{See \cite{vapnik}.} considers the general problem of finding bounds on the expected error on the test set (the structural risk) for functions selected on the basis of a training set.
+In particular, consider a function $f({\bf x}) = {\bf y}$ where ${\bf x}=\{x_i\}$ are the input pixelated images and ${\bf y}=\{y_i\}$ are category labels assigned to the images (cats, dogs, chairs \ldots).
 The DNN is given information about the correct labels for images in the training set and we are interested in the expected error that the DNN will make in assigning labels to images in the test set, given its performance on the training set and other assumptions described below.
 Error/risk is measured by a loss function that captures the seriousness of mistakes---a simple possibility is just the mean squared error.
 It is assumed that both the training and test data are drawn i.i.d from the same unknown joint probability distribution ${\bf P}$ governing ${\bf x}$ and ${\bf y}$.
 Importantly, there are no additional restrictions on ${\bf P}$---it can be arbitrarily complex.
 It is further assumed that there is a class of functions $\mathcal{F}$ from which the fitting function $f$ is drawn.
 When a DNN has a very large number of parameters, it is generally thought, on both theoretical and empirical grounds, that the class of functions $\mathcal{F}$ that it can use to fit the data is very large---large enough so that the DNN can \textit{exactly} fit the training data.
-Slightly more technically, to say that $\mathcal{F}$'s \textit{capacity is very large} is to express how flexible $\mathcal{F}$ is, in the sense that it contains some function that will fit the data regardless of what that data is.
-When this is the case, the standard analysis in terms of SLT yields bounds on the risk, given the test data that are very large or perhaps ill-defined.
+Slightly more technically, to say that $\mathcal{F}$'s \textit{capacity is very large} is to express how flexible $\mathcal{F}$ is, in the sense that it contains some function that will fit the data regardless of what that data is.\footnote{There are different ways of measuring capacity but one standard way is by means of the Vapnik-Chervonenkis (VC) dimension and its relation to ``shattering.''
+This is much more subtle than the notions of capacity to overfit that are discussed in philosophy but nonetheless fails to illuminate the behavior of DNNs.
+The failures of SLT in connection with understanding DNNs do not seem to be related to the adoption of any particular measure of capacity---they arise for all capacity measures that have been proposed.} When this is the case, the standard analysis in terms of SLT yields bounds on the risk, given the test data that are very large or perhaps ill-defined.
 Here this is understood to mean that generalizability to the test data is likely to be poor.
 As it is often put, on this analysis the DNN is likely to ``overfit'' the training data, fitting features that are noise or idiosyncratic to that particular (training) dataset and that do not support successful generalization to the test set.